ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Taking Control of Your AI Contract and Data Privacy Strategy

-These modifications mentioned above demonstrate how quickly privacy frameworks can shift and why organizations need proactive strategies rather than reactive responses.
+The modifications mentioned above show how quickly privacy frameworks can shift and why organizations need proactive strategies rather than reactive responses.
 Therefore, businesses must treat AI privacy as a strategic priority requiring the same attention as cybersecurity or regulatory compliance.

-Whether you need immediate assistance assessing your Claude account exposure, strategic guidance negotiating with AI vendors, or ongoing support managing evolving privacy requirements, AMST Legal provides flexible engagement models tailored to your needs.
-Contact us at amstlegal.com to discuss how we can protect your organization’s interests while enabling responsible AI adoption.
+Whether you need strategic guidance negotiating with AI vendors, or ongoing support managing evolving privacy requirements, AMST Legal provides flexible engagement models tailored to your needs.
+Contact us at info@amstlegal.com to discuss how we can protect your organization’s interests while enabling responsible AI adoption.

 To read more on this topic here is the Ultimate Guide how ChatGPT, Perplexity and Claude use Your Data